outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - https://phys.org/news/2022-10-uncovering-massive-quantum-mysteries-black.html
       - https://www.vice.com/en/article/dy7kyv/scientists-invent-quantum-watch-a-mind-bending-new-way-to-measure-time
       - is quantum physics a result of rules like 'everything can be connected' which is 'required to be true in order for other rules to be true'
+      - are quantum connections possible between all types of similarities, such as similarities in structure and similarities between a structure and an agent intent making the structure cared about by the agent
       - https://phys.org/news/2022-10-bell-theorem-quantum-genuinely-tripartite.html
     - 'circles of interaction layers' forming a manifold like a 'donut' (like in a concentric system layer diagram) as a useful structure to describe universes that evolve to use new interaction layers, leaving the central layers to dissolve as they fall out of use and become irrelevant, and similarly describe topologies as a useful structure to capture the interaction of universes
     - the concept of a prism that is useful for decomposing high variation light into the same components, as a useful structure to apply when identifying maximal differentiating variables of light, where problem inputs would be translated into light beams reflecting the variable patterns, as an alternative computational device for space travel, where this prism would reflect all possible states in the universe and is a structure of truth representing the universe accurately (possibly applying useful structures like the 'perspective network' to decompose maximal variation), a prism that can connect spacetimes, like connecting past/future truths which are connectible in the same spacetime trajectory